mkindahl/pg_arrow/arrow_tts.md

 implementation in Linux).

-The shared memory blocks are named `arrow.<dbid>.<relid>.<attno>` and each block contains the `ArrowArray` headers structure and all the buffers for the array.
+The shared memory blocks are named `arrow.<dbid>.<relid>.<attno>` and each block contains the `ArrowSegment` headers structure and all the buffers for the array.
 Since we are only using the two first formats, we

     +------------------------+
     |    ArrowArray header   |